lqb2/blog/_posts/2023-11-03-sabbatical-reflection-fear.md

 - fear
 ---

-so what work did i get to with my fear?
+what work did i get to with my fear while on sabbatical?

 when i think about the big picture, it was pretty beautiful work. the way it came about was utter terror, though. there were multiple nights where i would have a distant or close encounter with an animal. sometimes i could tell who it was and sometimes i couldn't. in either case, my body would have the *full on* fear response. you know like when a cat arches her back and all her hair stands on end? well... it me.